 My multiple duck pieces focus on shifting the forms to produce overlays or doubles, hence creating a waddling effect.
 I am an avid environmentalist and the use of ‘crown’ imagery throughout my duck pieces are a subtle reminder of the importance of our rivers and waterways and the need to protect them.
 They are all one-offs or very small editions and I love the contemporary graphic art feel that comes with this medium.
 You can find my ongoing series of screen prints here.

 I also create limited edition giclee prints which offer emerging collectors a more affordable avenue to access my work.
 While accessible, my prints are of very high quality, printed on archival acid free, Hahnemuhle William Turner 320gsm paper at a local printmaking studio.
 All my prints are numbered and hand signed and they are often available in various sizes as you can see on the dedicated section here.

 While I love creating art for the home, I have also been involved for many years in the world of public art and in community art initiatives.
 I was the artist-in-residence for a London Community Association for 10 years where I worked on several public art projects liaising with both councils and the local community.

-I have also worked in schools and galleries as an artist educator, specialising in teaching environmental awareness and the fragility of our planet through creative art projects whilst focusing on high quality artistic processes and outcomes.
+I have also worked in schools and galleries as an artist educator since 2000 when I initiated the Mill Lane Bridge painting project.
+I thrive in an educational environment, specialising in teaching environmental awareness and the fragility of our planet through creative art projects whilst focusing on high quality artistic processes and outcomes.